The Energy Efficiency

 of household appliances

 depends mostly on the properties of the thermal insulation solution

 used.
 The main challenge is how to increase performance levels without compromising the internal dimensions or changing the standard sizes.

-of appliances as well as the useable internal volume, without the need for extensive constraints or modifications to the structural or external design.
+of appliances as well as the useable internal volume.
+Moreover VIPs don’t require extensive constraints or modifications to the structural or external design.
 In addition, VIPs can contribute to solving sweating problems in areas where there is no room for a thick insulation layer.

 (W/m-K) are well understood and predictable.
 Failure risks are very low and panels are very durable.
-They can be expected to maintain a low thermal conductivity for 25 years or more, making them ideally suited for appliance applications.
+They are thought to maintain a low thermal conductivity for 25 years or more, which makes them ideally suited for appliance applications.